 Why people follow a high protein diet

 There are some occasions when extra protein is needed, including childhood/adolescence (growth), pregnancy, lactation, intense strength and endurance training and certain illnesses.
-The elderly may also require additional amounts of protein.
+The elderly may also require extra protein.
 Furthermore, many experts believe that a diet high in carbohydrates – refined ones in particular – is the main cause of weight gain and the modern obesity epidemic.
 As a consequence high-protein (coupled with low-carbohydrate) diets have become increasingly popular, with the Atkins diet and Dukan diet among the most well known.
 These diets typically allow you to eat unlimited amounts of all meat, poultry, fish, eggs and most cheeses, while carbohydrates are limited.
 A typical high-protein diet might consist of a breakfast of ham and eggs, lunch of cheese, meat, fish or an omelette and dinner consisting of meat or fish and vegetables.

 Similarly, the Paleo diet has received considerable attention for its high protein principles.
 The idea behind the diet is that sticking to a diet that mimics our hunter/gatherer ancestors, one that avoids carbohydrates, grains and other modern foods, you are eating just what you need to stay lean and avoid inflammatory conditions.

 There is evidence to suggest that the body handles animal proteins differently from plant proteins and that reliance on purely animal proteins may lead to the development of several chronic conditions such as osteoporosis, heart disease, high blood pressure and some cancers.
 This has been supported by population studies and animal studies comparing vegetarians and omnivores.